Hundreds of children celebrate the joy of reading at shopping centre 'booknic'

-Hundreds of children celebrate the joy of reading during 'booknic' at Whiteley shopping centre
+Hundreds of children celebrate the joy of reading during 'booknic' organised by Whiteley shopping centre

-HUNDREDS of children from three schools in Fareham joined together in a celebratory ‘booknic’ at a shopping centre.
+HUNDREDS of children from three schools in Fareham joined together in a celebratory ‘booknic’ thanks to a shopping centre.

-More than 370 pupils from St John’s Gosport Church of England VA Primary School, Holbrook Primary School and Bedenham Primary School took part in the event, staged by Whiteley shopping centre.
+More than 370 pupils from St John’s Gosport Church of England VA Primary School, Holbrook Primary School and Bedenham Primary School took part in the event, set up by Whiteley shopping centre.

 The action was part of the Young Readers Programme, an award-winning initiative sponsored by shopping hub’s co-owner British Land and run in partnership with the National Literacy Trust, designed to encourage children to read outside of the classroom.